 To bring your practice and that of your future students on a heart – mind level, you will be introduced to the essential basic concepts and application of both the Yoga Sutras and Taoism/Meridian Theory.

 (Energetic) Anatomy & Physiology

 Anatomy, Physiology and Energetic anatomy (chi and meridians) of the human body is the foundation of this training and also for teaching safe and personalised Yin yoga classes.
-You will learn about: bones, movements, joints, muscles, fascia, connective tissue, organs, brain, spinal cord, meridian pathways and chi.
+You will learn about: bones, movements, joints, muscles, fascia, connective tissue, organs, meridian pathways and chi.
 Also specific ailments are discussed.

 You will learn how to use this anatomy knowledge in: analysing the possibilities and impossibilities of your students, offering personalised adjustments and teaching functionally (how a pose is experienced) instead of aesthetically (how the pose is performed).

 You will learn and study the language of the body, how to respond to individuals and situations while you keep on teaching the other students.
 Develop your verbal and non-verbal instruction, visual demonstration, touch, assist your students to meet their needs.
 Learn how to teach safely and creatively in beginners, multi-level and experienced classes including attention on the breath, lifestyle and the principles of yoga.

 Let’s be honest: students tell us this course is challenging!
 Before and during the program, you should take into account additional time to be dedicated to self-study.
 You will be asked to read a lot, practice a lot, and prepare assignments.
 You will start practicing teaching and adjusting immediately in your own environment, reading a number of books, watching Dvd’s, and will meet your study group regularly.

 We want you to grow, so we integrate personal feedback of your practice, teaching and adjusting all the way through.
 You will get to know the trainers and they will get to know you.